ACCESS HEALTH CT: CONNECTICUT HEALTH INSURANCE EXCHANGE

 - Families USA has consumer fact

-sheets to help consumers make informed decisions
+sheets to help consumers make informed

-about choosing the health plan that's right for them:
+decisions about choosing the health plan that's

 • Understanding the Differences between Platinum, Gold, Silver, and Bronze Plans